1894 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 Prior to the 1894 season, three individuals took charge of the Michigan football program—each of whom would play an important role in its development.
 The first was Charles A. Baird, manager of the football team who later became Michigan's first athletic director and was the person who hired Fielding H. Yost in 1901.
 In 1894, Baird hired William McCauley, who had played at the tackle position on Princeton's championship team in 1893, as Michigan's head football coach.
 In two years as Michigan's head coach, McCauley led the Wolverines to a 17–2–1 record.
 The third member of Michigan's football triumvirate in 1894 was Keene Fitzpatrick, a nationally known track coach, who Baird hired as the football team's trainer.
 Baird's hiring of McCauley and Fitzpatrick led to a heightened level of interest in the football team.
 The Michigan Alumnus described the impact of the new coaching staff:"The work of both of these enthusiasts can be seen in the practice of the team from day to day.
 At a mass meeting held last month great enthusiasm was shown by students, and several hundred dollars was [sic] raised for the team.
 Thus, for the first time in the history of Michigan football, the manager was able to secure the necessary equipment for a first-class eleven.
 Lack of money has been the cry hitherto."

 Several players returned in 1894 from the 1893 team, including quarterback and team captain James Baird, halfbacks Gustave Ferbert, Horace Dyer, and George Dygert, guard "Pa" Heninger, center C. H. Smith, end Henry Senter, and tackle Giovanni "Count" Villa.